linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 02 Banking retail and corporate.md

 Two of the bank's executives resigned on Wednesday amid corruption allegations, and media reports claimed the bank was on the verge of a meltdown because of the mismanagement of funds, including giving unrecorded loans to allies of Hamid Karzai, the Afghan president.

-"I have  $15,000 deposited and now they are telling me they are out of money, and I was able to take only$ 1,000," Haji Tamim Sohraby, 24, said.
+"I have  \$15,000 deposited and now they are telling me they are out of money, and I was able to take only\$ 1,000," Haji Tamim Sohraby, 24, said.

 A run on the bank, which is partly owned by Mr Karzai's brother, would have wide political repercussions because it handles the salaries of civil servants, including teachers and soldiers.